oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 - We are now done exploring the ICS monitoring features.

-# Use Integration Cloud Service to Modify an Integration
+# Part 2: Use Integration Cloud Service to Modify an Integration

 In this second part of the lab, we will change the *Create EBS Order* ICS integration in order to support the new requirement of adding a comment to the EBS order from the mobile application.
 The following steps will be followed in this part of the lab:
 1. Clone an existing ICS integration